Instructional Practices

 5. Decorate your classroom with students’ work

-Recognize student work by displaying it all over the walls in your classroom.
+Recognize student work by displaying it throughout the classroom.
 By doing so, you’ll create a safe learning environment where examples of their accomplishments and hard work surround students, which raises their self-esteem.
-This best lends itself to visual work, such as paintings and posters, but you could extend it to other work — like a “great writing wall,” for instance.
+This best lends itself to visual work, such as paintings and posters, but you could extend it to other work, like a “great writing wall,” for instance.
 As an added bonus, you’ll be breathing more life and color into your classroom.

 7. Don’t take yourself too seriously

 Finally, don’t be afraid to give your students a glimpse into who you are as a person.
 Tell them stories from different points in your life, especially if they’re relevant to the lesson.
-Regale them with tales about things you’ve recently done in your free time.
 Talk about your interests and hobbies.
 Give them an insight into who you are and what it’s like to be an adult.

-Many teachers put up a barrier, as they feel it’s important for maintaining their image as an authority figure and strengthening their rapport with their class.
-However, most students are actually more likely to comply with your directions when you let loose because they want to maintain the approval of an adult that they’re fond of.
-Most importantly, they’ll feel more comfortable around you, making your classroom the safe learning environment that you’re striving to create.
+Some teachers put up a barrier, as they feel it’s important for maintaining their image as an authority figure and strengthening their rapport with their class.
+And this can be appropriate at times.
+But you can also make room for lighter times that may help students feel more comfortable around you, making your classroom the safe learning environment that you’re striving to create.

 This article was adapted from a blog post initially developed by the education technology company Classcraft, which was acquired by HMH in 2023.
 The views expressed in this article are those of the author and do not necessarily represent those of HMH.